MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

 / reference to article for configuring RSC permissions. /

 In both cases, your app can fetch the transcript when a transcript is generated after a Teams meeting is over.
-The content of the transcript is available as .vtt or .doc file.
+The content of the transcript is available as `.vtt` or `.doc` file.

 Next, you can configure your app to receive notifications for all relevant meeting events.
-You app uses notifications to get meeting ID and organizer ID that help in accessing transcript content.
+Your app uses notifications to get meeting ID and organizer ID that help in accessing transcript content.

 > [!NOTE]
 > The process for calling Graph APIs to access and retrieve transcripts remains the same for both RSC or classic permissions.

 ## Obtain meeting ID and organizer ID

 Your app can fetch transcripts of a meeting using the meeting ID and the user ID of the meeting organizer, also known as organizer ID.
-The Graph REST APIs fetch transcripts based on the meeting ID and organizer ID passed as parameters in the API.
+The Graph REST APIs fetch transcripts based on the meeting ID and organizer ID that are passed as parameters in the API.

 To obtain meeting ID and organizer ID for fetching the transcript, choose one of the two ways: